milindsharma7/GSoC-Language-finder/README.md

 # ReadMe
-Picked this code from GeeksForGeeks,just experimenting.
+Picked this code from GeeksForGeeks, just experimenting.\
+List of organisation will be stored in an Excel sheet.